Mandingo (film): Cast

+Credits from the AFI Catalog of Feature Films.

 Production

+Development

 The original novel sold over 4.5 million copies.
-Film rights were eventually bought by Dino de Laurentiis.
+A stage adaptation by Jack Kirkland had a brief run on Broadway in 1961.
+Prior to Dino De Laurentiis obtaining the film rights, fellow Italian producer Maleno Malenotti intended to shoot the film in Brazil in 1969, with Damiano Damiani attached to direct.

-Producer Ralphe Serpe said during filming that the movie was:
+Executive producer Ralph B. Serpe said during filming that the movie was:

 A human, sociological story that's going to bring about a better understanding between the races ...
 We're faithful to the story of the book but not the spirit.
 I mean, the book's hackwork, isn't it?
 It's almost repulsive.
 A lot of people have read it, but they read it for the wrong reasons.
 It's really a story of love.
 We had the script rewritten three times. ...
 I hated that ending in the book where the guy boils the slave down and pours the soup over his wife's grave.
 I mean, we have the slave boiled but we cut out the part where he pours the soup on his grave.
 He just ... pulls away.
 And we know that tomorrow there's going to be a lot of trouble.
 It's really a very beautiful ending.

+Casting

-Charlton Heston turned down the role of the father and the role of his son was rejected by Timothy Bottoms, Jan Michael Vincent, Jeff Bridges and Beau Bridges.
+Early in development, James Cagney was attached to play Warren and Muhammad Ali (then known as Cassius Clay) was offered, but declined, the role of Mede.
+Charlton Heston turned down the role of Warren and the role of Hammond was rejected by Timothy Bottoms, Jan Michael Vincent, Jeff Bridges and Beau Bridges.
 Boxer Ken Norton turned down a $250,000 gate to fight Jerry Quarry to make the film.

+Sylvester Stallone appeared as an uncredited extra in the lynching sequence.

+Filming

+The majority of the film was shot primarily in Louisiana, with some additional sequences in San Juan, Puerto Rico.
+Houmas and Ashland Plantations provided the backdrop for the film's fictitious "Falconhurst".
+The slave auction scenes was filmed at the New Orleans Mint.

+Music

+The score was composed by Maurice Jarre.
+The opening title song, "Born in this Time", was written by Jarre and Hi Tide Harris, and performed by Muddy Waters.